isaacnmm/pestpolicy-hugo2XX/content/posts/best-undercoat-paint/index.md

 Alternatively, it performs quite well in areas prone to high humidity and you can use it in bathrooms, kitchen, or even laundry room among others.
 It application is simple and you can use a brush or even a sprayer.
 Consequently, when cleaning, you only need soap and water and you are good to go.

+Pros:
-Pros: - Environmental friendly - Low odor - Suitable for both indoors and outdoors - Hides imperfections - Suitable for moisture prone areas - Easy to apply - Easy to clean-up
+- Environmental friendly
+- Low odor
+- Suitable for both indoors and outdoors
+- Hides imperfections
+- Suitable for moisture prone areas
+- Easy to apply
+- Easy to clean-up

+Cons:
-Cons: - Not reusable
+- Not reusable

-> See Also: > Sprayer for Latex Paint

 ###  [4.
 INSL-X (SXA110099-04), 1 Quart](https://www.amazon.com/dp/B000MITIF8/?tag=p-policy-20)